 Ross joined Halbert Hargrove in 2011.
 His favorite aspect of his work?
 His interactions with clients.
 “I’m able to learn what truly drives them—and what they plan to do with the wealth they have created.”
 Ross also values the ongoing opportunity to be challenged by his peers and to continue to learn and advance professionally.

-Concurrently with his role at HH, Ross is a CPA with Langley O’Grady and Associates, P.C., providing accounting, practice management services, and financial planning for health care professionals and related firms.
+Concurrently with his role at HH, Ross is a Shareholder with Hooper, Langley and Associates, P.C., providing accounting, practice management services, and financial planning for health care professionals and related firms.
 Previously, he was an audit and assurance associate with PricewaterhouseCoopers; he served on the corporate audit team of a Fortune 20 company, specializing in balance sheet and income statement reporting.